Vedza/NitroSniperGo/README.md

 #### Known issues
 * Some welcome bots mention giveaways that might cause a false positive
+* Privnote sniper makes the program crash sometimes, disable it in settings if that happens to you until I find a solution

 #### Disclaimer
 This is against TOS and can get your account banned, especially if you run multiple instance at the same time and/or claim too many Nitros in a too short amount of time.
 Use it at your own risks.